How can artists and companies use each other?

 Like Brian Mikkelsen pointed out, the young artist Esben Weile Kjær views his art as an analysis of contemporary society and structures.
 Art is the culture of our society’s innovation space, and Esben uses his art to bring attention to the problems he sees with the system we are all more or less subject to.
 In that system, trades are being made, and what artists offer as capital is their creativity, Ursula Reuter Christiansen argued.

 “What we can offer artists is 100 % creative freedom.
 Because the art industry is so conservative, artists who have collaborated with us have felt great freedom in their creative expressions,” he said.
-In other words: Primer is a space for artists to unfold their art without compromising their originality, integrity, and autonomy.
+In other words: Aquaporin is a space for artists to unfold their art without compromising their originality, integrity, and autonomy.

 Watch the full panel debate at Kunsthal Charlottenborg here.